skycoin/docs/content/dev-docs/guides/block_chain.md

 ### Proof Of Burn

-The block chain is collaboratively maintained by anonymous peers on the network.
+The blockchain is collaboratively maintained by anonymous peers on the network.
 Skycoin requires that each block resulted expensive enough for a node to create it and include it into the blockchain in consensus to others.
 Skycoin consensus relies on the generic mechanism of proof of burn combined with statistical opinion